 13. Sir Richard Branson launched the Council of Elders, a crisis intervention dream team, led by Nelson Mandela.
 This also brings us to the interesting coincidence of Nelson Mandela’s birthday also being today.
 He is also one of the world’s richest who has pledged 50% of his earnings for non-profit causes.

-14. Among the other not-for-profit ventures, his Virgin Startup and Virgin Unite is all set to encourage more entrepreneurs in building technological and social innovations that can benefit others’ lives and contribute to the well-being and betterment of nature.
+14. Among the other not-for-profit ventures, his Virgin Startup and Virgin Unite are all set to encourage more entrepreneurs in building technological and social innovations that can benefit others’ lives and contribute to the well-being and betterment of nature.

 With such a mammoth responsibility of philanthropy up his sleeve, a slew of awards and recognitions to live unto, the mischievous twinkle in his eyes and him itching to keep innovating and experimenting with entrepreneurial ventures, we wish this ‘Man of The Millennium’ has another enthusiastic, healthy and fun-filled era to live in.
 May more Virgins be born and get succeeded.